-R3 provides assistance to homeowners to repair damaged homes or rebuild substantially damaged homes in place in non-hazard areas.
+R3 provides assistance to homeowners to repair damaged homes or rebuild substantially damaged homes in place in nonhazard areas.
 Reconstruction activity returns otherwise displaced families to their homes in their same community.
 Homes become eligible for reconstruction when the property estimated cost of repair exceeds \$60,000 or 50% of the current value130 - as confirmed through program inspection, the property is determined to be substantially damaged by an authority having jurisdiction, or a feasibility inspection determines that reconstruction is required.
 Homes meeting this damage threshold will be reconstructed to include resilient measures in structural materials.
 Homes that may not be rebuilt in place due to legal, engineering or environmental constraints (permitting, extraordinary site conditions, etc.) willnot be reconstructed and the homeowner will be provided relocation options.
 Homes in the floodplain that meet the threshold for reconstruction, substantial damage, or substantial improvement as defined in 24 C.F.R. § 55.2 will not be reconstructed and eligible homeowners will be offered relocation options.
 For reconstruction and relocation activities, the homeowner must agree to own the home and use it as their primary residence for a period of 15 years after reconstruction or successful relocation, as secured through a Sworn Grant Agreement in compliance with Rule 35.4 of the Puerto Rico Civil Procedure Rules, 32 LPRA Ap.
 V, R.35.4 (Entry of Judgement by Confession), and a Direct Mortgage Deed with Imposition of Restrictive Covenants, which shall be recorded in the Puerto Rico Property Registry.
 The latter, is a unit of the Puerto Rico Department of Justice.
 If a homeowner moves, sells, or otherwise alienates the property within the first five years, the entire (100%) amount of the benefit received must be repaid in full to PRDOH.
-If a homeowner moves, sells, or otherwise alienates the property after five years but before completing the 15-year affordability period, the amount of benefit that must be repaid will be determined by the amortization schedule for the remaining years.
+If a homeowner moves, sells, or otherwise alienates the property dite five years as secured through a Sworn Grant Agreement in compliance with the above mentioned Rule 35.4, supra.
+If a homeowner moves, sells, or otherwise alienates the property alienates the property within the first three years, the entire (100%) amount of the benefit received must be repaid in full to PRDOH.
+If a homeowner moves, sells, or otherwise alienates with the above mentioned Rule 35.4, supra.
+If a homeowner moves, sells, or otherwise alienates the property after five years.
 For rehabilitation activities only, the ownership and occupancy compliance period will be three years as secured through a Sworn Grant Agreement in compliance with the above mentioned Rule 35.4, supra.
-If a homeowner moves, sells, or otherwise alienates the property within the first three years, the entire (100%) amount of the benefit received must be repaid in full to PRDOH.
+If a homeowner moves, sells, or otherwise alienates the property within the first three years, the entire (100%) amount of the benefit receive